marcushellberg/h3llberg-com/content/blog/blog/2019/05/henry-coe-pacheco-falls-loop/index.md

 To my big disappointment, it turned out that most of the bushes around the pool were poison oak, and I couldn't find any way to get into the water without getting poison oak all over myself.

 Begrudgingly, I started the 1,000-foot climb back up.
-The camping spot that had looked promising on the map didn't yield any decent places, so I backtracked a mile and then continued to Pacheco Camp.
+The spot that had looked promising on the map didn't yield any decent campsites, so I backtracked a mile and then continued to Pacheco Camp.

 <figure>
   <img src="rock-near-pacheco-camp.jpg" alt="Big rock near Pacheco Camp.">